Course Title: Mobile Robotics

 This course provides a comprehensive introduction to the fundamental concepts and practical applications of mobile robotics.
-Students will gain a solid understanding of robot kinematics, locomotion, perception, and navigation, with a strong emphasis on hands-on experience using the Robot Operating System 2 (ROS2).
+Students will gain a solid understanding of robot kinematics, locomotion, perception, and navigation, with a strong emphasis on hands-on experience using the Robot Operating System 2 (ROS 2).
 The curriculum is designed to equip students with the necessary skills to design, program, and integrate mobile robotic systems in various environments.

 Upon completion of this course, students will have a general understanding of the field of mobile robotics (including both hardware and software), understand various problems and existing solutions (at the system and algorithm levels), and be able to use ROS middleware.